cubo1123/TinderMovie/README.md

 ### OMDb API key

-TinderMovie uses the [OMDb API](http://www.omdbapi.com/) to load movies on the matching
+TinderMovie uses the [themoviedb API](https://www.themoviedb.org/) to load movies on the matching

 Screenshots
 -----------